ScoobPlays/bonbons/README.md

 ## bonbons
-A bot mainly for my discord server.
+A bot mainly for my [Discord Server](https://discord.gg/cJsuVmk8Xq).
 It functions for other servers too!

 ## Features
 - General commands